Darastlix/WPScriptGUI/README.txt

-The project aims to create friendly, node-based user interface to World Painter scripting API.
+The project aims to create friendly, node-based user interface for World Painter scripting API.